w3f/w3f-education/docs/Rust/section2/alt-data-types.md

 custom, but are provided when certain primitive types are not able to accommodate some special scenarios.

-In the Polkadot SDK, a great example of this is the `sp_arithmetic` crate, which provides minimal, redefined primitives for basic types related to numerics specifically for Susbtrate-based blockchain runtimes.
+In the Polkadot SDK, a great example of this is usage of the `sp_arithmetic` crate, which provides minimal, redefined primitives for basic types related to numerics specifically for Susbtrate-based blockchain runtimes.

 `sp_core`, another crate, provides predefined types for dealing with cryptographic primitives or large numbers.
 Let's explore how to access and use these data types, and why they're useful in the